anikethhippo/cordova-deeplinks-mod/README.md

-# Cordova Deeplinks Plugin (fork of the Cordova Universal Links Plugin)
+# Cordova Deeplinks Plugin

+**NOTE:** This is a fork from the original cordova plugin "cordova-deeplinks" that in turn is a fork from "cordova-universal-links-plugin"

 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)
 - [Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)